Basement Waterproofing

 Interior Waterproofing

 Interior waterproofing can be an effective water management system for many Nashville and Cookeville, TN, basements.
-The cost of interior waterproofing is less than exterior waterproofing, and this procedure will help eliminate wet conditions on your basement floor.
-However, interior systems don’t always eliminate every aspect of the damaging effects of water on your home’s structure.
+The cost of interior waterproofing solutions is often less than exterior basement waterproofing.
+These solutions may involve a sump pump installation to direct water out of the space or installing a vapor barrier and waterproof coating to eliminate wet conditions on your basement floor.
+However, using interior methods for waterproofing a basement or crawl space doesn’t always eliminate every aspect of the damaging effects of water on your home’s structure, especially when serious problems are at play (such as excess hydrostatic pressure in flood-prone areas).
+With this in mind, we view interior waterproofing as an extra layer of protection from elevated humidity levels rather than a comprehensive way to prevent water damage.

 ExteriorBasement.jpg